hashicorp/terraform/website/source/docs/state/remote/azure.html.md

 -> **Note:** Passing credentials directly via config options will make them included in cleartext inside the persisted state.
-Use of environment variables or config file is recommended.
+Access key should, ideally, be passed using the environment variable `ARM_ACCESS_KEY` to follow this convention.

 ## Example Usage

-This example follows the recommended approach of storing the access_key in the environment variable `ARM_ACCESS_KEY`.

 ```
 terraform remote config \